Rizwana-ns/MySQL_Project/README.md

 branch.
 8. Display the names of customers who have issued books in the month of June 2023.
 9. Retrieve book_title from book table containing history.
-10.Retrieve
-the branch numbers along with the count of employees for branches having more than 5 employees.
 10. Retrieve the branch numbers along with the count of employees for branches having more than 5 employees.